undertherain/gpt-bench/README.md

 If a combination of several numeric formats is used, e.g. FP32 and accumulation is done in FP16 in hardware - the whole run is considrered to be done in a precision with the lowest number of bits.

 Device can be any string that can be interpreted in `torch.to(device)` call.

+# Debugging

+Additionally, for debugging purpose, the fillowing options can be specified: